 interface or RS232 Serial Interface; GPS or GNSS; "+" or no

 "+'.
-There is a huge variaty of GNSS engines.
+There is a huge variety of GNSS engines available in the

 Also note that the